5G-MAG/Tech/pages/multimedia-content-delivery.md

 <img src="../assets/images/Banner_WorkTracking.png" width="50%" />

 This is a summary of the work conducted by 5G-MAG members on this topic.
+Check the [**Execution Plan**](https://github.com/orgs/5G-MAG/projects/44/views/22) for details.

 ### In relation to Standards
 * Support to standards with feedback from implementation